Mirdaki/tiger-zone/README.md

 ##Running Tests via Command Line in Windows
 In order to run the JUnit tests via command line, you will first have to download JUnit.
 That can be done here: https://sourceforge.net/projects/junit/files/junit/4.10/

 After downloading the JUnit .jar, place it in whichever directory you would like.
-One example would be C:\JUnit.
+One example would be C:\JUNIT.
 After placing the .jar here, open your command prompt and set the JUnit environment.
 If your JUnit directory was C:\JUNIT, this can be done by the following command:

 set JUNIT_HOME=C:\JUNIT